-A compulsion to make one feel better by browsing the web.
+Distraction: A compulsion to make one feel better by browsing the web.

-The internet becomes more important than personal relationships.
+Loss of Relationships: The internet becomes more important than personal relationships.
 Eventually, these relationships come to an end due to the fact that the addict only cares about the internet.
-Dishonest Internet Use:

-Playing online gambling games which can make the addict think that money has no essential value.
-Loss of Control:
+Material Distortion: Playing online gambling games which can make the addict think that money has no essential value.

 Treating Internet Addiction Disorder

-Writing down activities the addict enjoys or has not been able to attend to due to the internet addiction.
+Personal Inventory: Writing down activities the addict enjoys or has not been able to attend to due to the internet addiction.
 This will provide the addict strong information of what they are missing out on due to obsessive internet use.

-Having support from other addicts is a very effective way to make new friends rather than the ones over the internet.
+Support Groups: Having support from other addicts is a very effective way to make new friends rather than the ones over the internet.
 This will help build self-esteem and new relationships.